‘Project Runway All Stars’ 2018 Recap: Episode 9 — ‘Posen On The Red Carpet’

 - Joshua – Isaac loved the colors of the dress.
 Zac said it was a lot going on in one look.
 Georgina said stick to a story.
 Alyssa couldn’t figure out if she loved the look or hated it, but he showed his technique flawlessly.

-- Anthony – Isaac and this dress is really great and the color is pretty.
+- Anthony – Isaac said this dress is really great and the color is pretty.
 Georgina said it feels so easy and light.
 Zac said he nailed this challenge.

 - Edmond – Georgina said to use the same fabric going all the way down.
 Isaac said the finish bothers him.
 Alyssa said it looks like a throw pillow attached to the dress.
 Rosie said she hated it.